 Bring the BJC to your town

-BJC Executive Director J. Brent Walker and other BJC staff members enjoy opportunities to can talk to your community about the importance of our work defending and extending religious liberty for all.
+BJC Executive Director Amanda Tyler and other BJC staff members enjoy opportunities to can talk to your community about the importance of our work defending and extending religious liberty for all.
 Consider bringing a speaker from the BJC to your town.
 We also encourage our supporters across the country to join together and sponsor a community event at which a BJC staff member will engage the audience in a dialogue about understanding the importance of our “first” freedom.

 Connect with the BJC